Strawberry Newspaper

 Every issue includes a message (similar to an editorial) from The Strawberry King, the alter-ego of Sanrio founder Shintaro Tsuji.
 Some of the messages are political, and as of 2016, in every August issue, Tsuji had written about his memories of World War II, including how he lost classmates when he was in college.
 In 2015, on the 70th anniversary of the Surrender of Japan, it had a pacifist message, where Sanrio characters discuss contemporary military conflicts, including Hello Kitty mentioning Afghanistan, Somalia, and Ukraine, and My Melody talking about the Islamic State in Syria.

-The Strawberry Newspaper has published manga with several different Sanrio characters, including Minna no Tabo from 1986 to 1987, Peckle beginning in 1991, and Hapidanbui beginning in 2020.
+The Strawberry Newspaper has published manga with several different Sanrio characters, including Minna no Tabo from 1986 to 1987, Pekkle beginning in 1991, and Hapidanbui beginning in 2020.
 Kuririn Diary (クリリン日記, Kuririn Nikki) from the late 1990s with hamster character Corocorokuririn blends reality and fiction by including photographs of real hamsters with drawings of fictional characters.
 Mariland Stories (マリーランドストーリー) features My Melody and was first published in the Strawberry Newspaper before being published as a book in 2025.
 Beginning in 1980, stories and illustrations from the writer and illustrator Milk Aoyama (青山みるく) have been published regularly in the Strawberry News.